chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 The two of the three sensitivities that examined alternative parameterization of the commercial selectivity estimated similar stock size and status to the base model.
 Fixing the commercial selectivity to be asymptotic in the late block resulted in slightly more depleted stock relative to the base model (Figure \ref{fig:sens-depl-2}).
 The sensitivity that estimated a single selectivity curve across time estimated a final stock status greater than the base model which was primarily driven by the model estimating a selectivity curve that was between the selectivities by time block within the base model.
 Given the magnitude of difference in final estimates relative to the base model, additional explorations were conducted.
 Typically, sensitivity runs assume the same data weighting applied in the base model which allows for direct comparison on the negative log-likelihood across models.
 Updating the data weighting to this sensitivity resulted in a model that was similar to the base model (31 percent depletion in 2021, Figure \ref{fig:sens-depl-2}).

-Each sensitivity which used either the onboard CPFV or dockside recreational index of abundance resulted in similar spawning output and relative biomass to the base model (Figure \ref{fig:sens-ssb-2} and \ref{fig:sens-depl-2}).
-Both sensitivities were allowed to estimate additional added variance for the input standard deviation for the index timeseries which is typical practice in West Coast groundfish stock assessments.
-The estimated added variance for each sensitivity was relatively high: 0.17 added to the CPFV index and 0.27 added to the dockside recreational index.
+The sensitivity which used the onboard CPFV index of abundance resulted in similar spawning output and relative biomass to the base model (Figure \ref{fig:sens-ssb-2} and \ref{fig:sens-depl-2}).
+The sensitivity was allowed to estimate additional added variance for the input standard deviation for the index time series which is typical practice in West Coast groundfish stock assessments.
+The estimated added variance for this index of abundance was relatively high, 0.17 added.

 ### Likelihood Profiles